-Is it India or Hindia?
+Is it India or Hindi-a?
 Opposition fumes as Amit Shah bats for Hindi as India's identity

 India or Hindi-a? asks Stalin

-"Prime Minister Narendra Modi should issue clarification on Amit shah's statement.
+"Prime Minister Narendra Modi should issue a clarification on Amit shah's statement.
 Else, DMK will prepare itself for another language protest.
 Is it India or Hindi-a?
 India stands for unity in diversity.
 The BJP-led government is trying to collapse this and go against it.
 Home Minister should withdraw his statement," said Stalin.

 Hindi a “forced Imposition”, says Siddaramaiah